History of Bill Gates in Timeline

 October 2018: Death of Paul Allen

-In June 2019, Bill Gates admitted that losing the mobile operating system race to Android was his biggest mistake, partially blaming antitrust litigation.
+In June 2019, Bill Gates stated that losing the mobile operating system race to Android was his biggest mistake, attributing it partially to antitrust litigation at the time.

-2019: New York Times Article on Jeffrey Epstein Relationship
+2019: New York Times Article on Epstein Relationship

-A 2019 New York Times article reported that Bill Gates's relationship with Jeffrey Epstein started in 2011 and continued for some years.
+A 2019 New York Times article reported that Bill Gates's relationship with financier Jeffrey Epstein started in 2011, just a few years after Epstein was convicted for procuring a child for prostitution, and continued for some years.

 In 2019, Bill Gates appeared in a cameo role on the series finale of Silicon Valley.